 Sadly, it can be difficult to write effective multiple choice questions and we have all seen poor examples of them.
 This is usually because the people who write them do not follow a few basic principles.

-This easy to deliver training course will take your learners through four principles which will help them to write effective multiple choice questions on a consistent basis.
+These easy to deliver training course materials will help you take your learners through four principles which will help them to write effective multiple choice questions on a consistent basis.